louisdh/lioness/README.md

 * ```if``` / ```else``` / ```else if``` statements

 ## Running
-Since the project does not rely on any dependencies, running it is very simple.
-Open ```Lioness.xcworkspace``` (preferably in the latest non-beta version of Xcode) and hit run.
+Since the project does not rely on any dependencies, running it is requires no setup.

+### macOS
+Open ```Lioness.xcworkspace``` (preferably in the latest non-beta version of Xcode) and run the ```macOS Example``` target.
+The example will run the code in ```A.lion```.
+The output will be printed to the console.

+## Standard Library
+*Please note: Lioness is currently in beta*

+The Standard Library is currently under active development.
+There currently is no one document with everything from the stdlib.
+The best place to look for what's available is in [the source files](Lioness/Standard%20Library).

 ## Roadmap
 - [x] Structs
+- [ ] Stdlib documentation (Dash?)
 - [ ] Compiler warnings
 - [ ] Compiler optimizations
 - [x] Faster Lexer (without regex)